20 things to know before moving

 5. Swedes are informal with names

-Your doctor, your university professor, your economic advisor â they will all address you by first name and expect you to do the same in conversation.
-Thatâs pretty much standard in Sweden, regardless of job titles â which are also dropped.
-There are of course a few important exceptions to the rule.
-Should you be inside a courtroom, or face a political minister or someone from the Swedish royal family, you better get the titles right.
+Your doctor, your university professor, your economic advisor – they will all address you by first name and expect you to do the same in conversation.
+That’s pretty much standard in Sweden, regardless of job titles – which are also dropped.

-6. You are bound to try lingonberry jamâŠ
+6. You are bound to try lingonberry jam…

 In Sweden, lingonberry jam is widely used to accompany a variety of dishes, from meatballs and pancakes to porridge and black pudding (blodpudding).
 But make note, lingonberry jam is rarely used on bread, despite its sweetness.

-7. ⊠and you will squeeze food out of tubes
+7. …and you will squeeze food out of tubes

 To prepare you for your first visit to the cold foods section of a grocery store, understand that in Sweden, tubes are also used to package foods such as caviar, mayonnaise, mustard, and other similar condiments.
-At some point, youâll probably squeeze some caviar from a tube onto half a boiled egg for breakfast.
+At some point, you’ll probably squeeze some caviar from a tube onto half a boiled egg for breakfast.

 8. Lagom

-There is a societal code of conduct in Sweden which really has no direct translation.
-Loosely translated, the word lagom means âjust enoughâ, âin moderationâ, âappropriateâ and other synonyms you can pull out of the dictionary.
+The societal code of conduct that Swedes refer to as lagom might be one of the more useful things to know before moving to Sweden.
+It really has no direct translation, but loosely translated, the word lagom means ‘just enough’, ‘in moderation’, ‘appropriate’ and other synonyms you can pull out of the dictionary.
 When used in reference to societal behaviour, it means blending in appropriately without extreme displays of emotion.

 We won't go into the details of this social phenomenon here, but you are bound to come across it at some point.
 Some will argue that lagom is a norm, some will say it's something of a cliché.
 Time for you to find out!